Michelle Lesco

-Michelle Cristeen Lesco (born September 16, 1983) is an American competitive eater.
+Michelle Cristeen Lesco is an American competitive eater.
 She is the 2021 women's champion in the Nathan's Hot Dog Eating Contest, with 30.75 hot dogs and buns consumed in 10 minutes on July 4, 2021, ending Miki Sudo's 7-year reign.

 Early life

-Lesco graduated from Eastern Arizona College in 2003 with an Associate of Arts in General Studies, graduated from University of Arizona in 2012 with a Bachelor of Arts in Psychology with minors in history and sociology, and received her teacher certification from Pima Community College in 2014.
+Lesco graduated from Eastern Arizona College in 2003 with an Associate of Arts in General Studies, graduated from University of Arizona in 2012 with a Bachelor of Arts in psychology with minors in history and sociology, and received her teacher certification from Pima Community College in 2014.

 Career

-Lesco finished in second to Miki Sudo in the 2017, 2018, and 2019 Nathan's Hot Dog Eating Contests before winning in 2021.
+Lesco finished in second to Miki Sudo in the 2017, 2018, and 2019 Nathan's Hot Dog Eating Contests before winning in 2021, when Sudo did not compete because of her pregnancy.
 She is the third woman to win the Pink Mustard Belt since the contest was started in 2011.

 Lesco has also competed in other events, including eating 10.5 pounds of boysenberry pie and 158 chicken wings in 10 minutes.
 In 2016, she won the Turkish Airlines World Oyster Eating Championship by consuming 227 oysters in three minutes, defeating a ten-time champion.
+On March 30, 2024 Lesco ate five pounds of chocolate fudge from Uranus during the Inaugural Eating Uranus Fudge Galactic Championship at Uranus, Missouri, placing 8th in the competition.